 Part 36 offer

-An offer to settle a claim which complies with the requirements in Part 36 of the Civil Procedure Rules (www.practicallaw.com/A34661) and which will have the consequences set out in CPR 36.10, CPR 36.11 and CPR 36.14.
-A Part 36 offer will be treated as "without prejudice except as to costs".
-Therefore, the trial judge must not be told about it until all questions of liability, and probably of quantum too, have been decided.
+An offer to settle a claim which complies with the requirements in Part 36 of the Civil Procedure Rules (www.practicallaw.com/A34661) and which will have the consequences set out in CPR 36.13, CPR 36.14 and CPR 36.17.
 Making a Part 36 offer provides a means of putting pressure on the other side to settle a case and of protecting, to some extent, the client's position on costs.
 For further information on the costs consequences of accepting or not accepting a Part 36 offer, see Practice note, Part 36: costs consequences (www.practicallaw.com/6-224-7011).
 For further information on Part 36 offers generally, see Practice note, Part 36: an overview (www.practicallaw.com/5-224-9954).